What is Frame Rate?

 Video resolution refers to the dimensions of a video display in terms of pixel count.
 Essentially, it defines the number of pixels that make up the width and height of a video frame, and these pixels are the tiny dots that come together to form the visual content we see on our screens.
 The more pixels there are, the sharper and more detailed the image appears.
 This clarity and detail are particularly important when viewing high-action sequences or intricate scenes where fine details matter.
 High video resolution means that images remain clear and free from distortion even when significantly enlarged or reduced.

-Video resolution can be broadly categorized into standard definition (SD) and high definition (HD).
-SD video resolution, which is below 1280×720 pixels, is becoming increasingly obsolete as technology advances.
+Video resolution is generally divided into standard definition (SD) and high definition (HD).
+SD resolution, which is lower than 1280×720 pixels, is gradually becoming outdated as technology continues to progress.

-More commonly encountered resolutions today are 1920×1080 pixels (often referred to as Full HD) and 1366×768 pixels.
-The recent advent and popularity of 4K resolution, known as Ultra High Definition (UHD), and technologies like QLED (Quantum Dot Light Emitting Diode) illustrate the tech industry’s continuous push for more vibrant and sharper visuals.
+Today, more common resolutions include 1920×1080 pixels (Full HD) and 1366×768 pixels.
+The rise of 4K resolution, or Ultra High Definition (UHD), along with technologies like QLED (Quantum Dot Light Emitting Diode), highlight the tech industry’s ongoing drive for more vibrant and sharper visuals.

-From gaming and watching TV to photography and design work, a higher resolution enhances the viewing experience, making it more immersive and visually pleasing while also providing benefits for those with visual impairments or prolonged screen exposure by making text and images clearer and easier to read.
+Higher resolutions improve the viewing experience across activities like gaming, watching TV, photography, and design work.
+They offer a more immersive and visually appealing experience, while also helping those with visual impairments or extended screen time by making text and images clearer and easier to read.

 This post, part of a series on video formats, addresses the following topics: